Wednesday, 20 April 2011

 RITA PAVONE FAN CLUBS

-I have been a member of at least three different fan clubs dedicated to Italian teen-sensation Rita Pavone who burst into Brazilians' consciousness on a Thursday night, 25th June 1964, when a video-tape of her recital at Teatro Record recorded two days earlier was broadcast by Channel 7, TV Record.
+I have been a member of at least three different fan clubs dedicated to Italian teenage-sensation Rita Pavone who burst into Brazilians' consciousness on a Thursday night, 25th June 1964, when a video-tape of her recital at Teatro Record recorded two days earlier was broadcast by Channel 7, TV Record.
 Her vivacious charisma was instantly taken on by a whole nation.
 Her boisterous rendition of Italian-style rock’n’roll was wildly applauded.
-Her bold routine of stepping down from the stage to mingle in the midst of the audience, sitting on grandpas' knees or making grandmas sing along a few bars of ‘Datemi un martello’ had never been seen before.
+Her bold routine of stepping down from the stage to mingle in the midst of the audience, sitting on grandpas' knees or making grandmas sing along a few bars of ‘Datemi un martello’ (a loosely adaptation of Pete Seeger's seminal 'If I had a hammer') had never been seen before.
 It was a sensation in itself.
 Rita could do no wrong.
-She enthralled São Paulo and Rio plus the whole of Brazil in one single night.
+She enthralled São Paulo and Rio plus the whole nation in one single night.

 Her album ‘Meus 18 anos’ (Non è facile avere 18 anni) shot straight up to Number One.
-Her two EPs - ‘Quando sogno’ and ‘Come te non c’è nessuno'- were Number One and Two at the charts.
-‘Datemi un martello’ had been at the top for 8 straight weeks when the follow-up ‘Scrivi’, went to number 2 and ‘Sul cucuzzolo’ to number 3.
-Rita Pavone was the greatest foreign sensation of 1964.
+Her two EPs - ‘Quando sogno’ and ‘Come te non c’è nessuno' - were Number One and Two at the hit parade.
+‘Datemi un martello’ stayed at the top of the charts for 8 straight weeks when the follow-up ‘Scrivi’, went to number 3 and ‘Sul cucuzzolo’ to number 4.
+Rita Pavone was the greatest foreign act of 1964.
 While the US was into Beatlemania, Brazil and Argentina were into Pavonemania.

-It took some time for Fan Clubs dedicated to her to start popping up but when they finally did - as of mid-1965 - there was a plethora of them spread all over the country.
+It took some time though for fan clubs dedicated to her to start popping up but when they did - as of mid-1965 - there was a plethora of them spread all over the country.
 Prospective fan-club-presidents would advertise for members in teen-age oriented magazines like Jeanette Adib’s ‘Revista do Rock’ (edited and printed in Rio), TV Guide ‘Intervalo’, old timer weekly ‘Revista do Radio’ or even on an illustrated magazine like ‘Fatos & Fotos’ which started catering for the teen market.

 1966-1967 the golden years

 By mid-1966, I had met a few fans who really mattered.
-It all started when I decided to visit the address of Fã Clube Rita Pavone started by Antonio Carlos Faria aka Totó, a lad of 15 who enjoyed show business, lived with his mother and a younger brother at a house in Bosque da Saúde-Vila Mariana.
+It all started when I decided to visit the address of Fã Clube Rita Pavone started by Antonio Carlos Faria aka Totó, a lad of 15 who enjoyed the dynamics of show business, lived with his mother and a younger brother at a house in Bosque da Saúde, a suburb next to Vila Mariana.
 There was a variation on FCs’ names: ‘RP Fan Club’ or ‘Fan Club RP’.
 Some would spell the word ‘fan’ as ‘fan’ and others as ‘fã’ which is also possible in the Portuguese language.
 Toto’s was ‘Fã Clube Rita Pavone’.

 Through these letters I ended up meeting other fans... and the most ardent of all was a girl called Silvia Paula Jentsch, who lived not far from there, at Vila Clementino.
 Silvia had a few imported vinyls like ‘Volvió la Pecosita’, a 1965 Argentine album which had a few tracks never released in Brazil.
 That was the ultimate Graal chalice of a Pavone fan.
 He/she who had the supreme happiness of being the owner of an ‘imported record’ was king/queen among their peers.
-Besides being a fortunate fan Silvia was a skillful drawing artist and painted on china; ran a family business straight from home and was independent economically.
+Besides being a fortunate fan Silvia was a skillful artist drawing and painting on china.
+Her mother ran a family business straight from home and Silvia was independent economically.

-At the same time I had written Toto I also wrote to a ‘Rita Pavone Fan Club’ located in São Carlos – a mid-sized town some 250 km from São Paulo.
-That was a much more organized FC with a president in the person of Luís Fabio Miranda and Sonia Oliveira as a secretary, both in their late teens.
+At the same time I had written Toto I also wrote to a ‘Rita Pavone Fan Club’ located in São Carlos-SP – a mid-sized town some 250 km from São Paulo.
+That was a much more organized FC having Luís Fabio Miranda as president and Sonia Maria de Oliveira as a 1st secretary, both in their late teens.

-Silvia’s house eventually became the ‘de-facto’ Fan Club post where we went to on Saturday afternoons to listen to the latest Pavone releases from here or imported from far-away places like Germany, Italy or the USA.
+Silvia’s house at Vila Clementino, eventually became the ‘de-facto’ São Paulo Fan Club branch where we went to on Saturday afternoons to listen to the latest Pavone releases in Brazil or imported from far-away places like Germany, Italy or the USA.

 Silvia as it turned out was a member of three different RP fan-clubs.
 Toto’s, Fabio’s and Leda Gonçalves’s 'Fan Clube Rita Pavone Comanda'.
-Leda lived in Sorocaba a city not far from São Paulo.
-Silvia actually had already visited Leda whose family owned a roller-skate rink that swarmed with teens who danced and roller-skated to the sounds of “Datemi un martello’, ‘Quando sogno’, ‘Clementine Cherie’ and all the rock’n’roll hits belted out by the Italian Vocano.
+Leda lived in Sorocaba, a mid-sized city 90 km from São Paulo.
+Silvia actually had already visited Leda whose family owned a roller-skate rink that swarmed with teens who danced and roller-skated to the sounds of “Datemi un martello’, 'La partita di pallone', ‘Quando sogno’ and all the rock’n’roll hits belted out by the Italian Vocano.

-Silvia’s family had a WV beetle and that’s how she, her brother Glu and mother Paula would drive from town to town.
-They had already been to Sorocaba and I went along with them in their next trip that took us to São Carlos where we finally met (in person) Fabio, Sonia, Sandra Regina and other teens we only knew by letter-writing.
+Silvia’s family had a Volkswagen beetle and that’s how she, her brother Glu and mother Paula and father Otto would drive from town to town.
+They had already been to Sorocaba.
+Then when I joined them, Mum & Dad Jentsch would stay home and we all jumped on the beetle and Glu drove us all the way to São Carlos, on 21st April 1967, a Friday which was also a holiday honouring Tiradentes, where we finally met (in person) Fabio, Sonia, Sandra Regina and other teens we only knew by letter-writing.
 We all became fast friends instantly.

-There was a hint of competion and jealousy among the various fan-clubs but we who belonged to two, three or more of them did not take part in this internecine activity.
+There was a hint of competition and jealousy among the various fan-clubs but we who belonged to two, three or more of them did not take part in this internecine activity.

 1966 and 1967 were the golden years of the many Rita Pavone Fan Clubs.
-In mid-1967 there was a ‘national meeting’ in São Paulo where lots of kids got together at Walter Tsutsui’s house in Vila Madalena, a São Paulo suburb, where we did the usual: listened to Pavone’s records and talked about how much we loved her.
+Finally, on 15 October 1967, there was a ‘national meeting’ in São Paulo where lots of kids got together at Walter Teruo Tsutsui’s house in Vila Madalena, a São Paulo inner-suburb, where we did the usual: listened to Pavone’s records, talked about how much we loved her and were photographed by Silvia Paula's Yashika

 1968 – the year all hell broke loose